kyma-project/website/content/blog-posts/2019-06-13-release-notes-1.2/index.md

   - "/blog/release-notes-12"
 ---

 It's about time to sail our ship to Istanbul and see all of the new features and tweaks that come with the 1.2 release.
-This time around we focused on streamlining the installation flow, providing a simpler way to test lambda functions, giving more power and flexibility to Kyma Eventing, migrating to a new version of Istio, and providing even more useful documentation.
+This time around we focused on streamlining the installation flow, providing a simpler way of testing lambda functions, giving more power and flexibility to Kyma Eventing, migrating to a new version of Istio, and providing even more useful documentation.

 <!-- overview -->